-- 1. Think long term by setting program objectives, goals, and a challenge pipeline that are aligned to what your leaders care about most. - 2.
+- 1. Think long term by setting program objectives, goals, and a challenge pipeline that are aligned to what your leaders care most about, as this will ensure that the challenges you run are aligned to what the business cares most about. - 2.
 Assess your program's identity and governance model.
+Is it in need of a refresh, or does it not even exist?
 A defined charter and governance structure will lay the groundwork for developing a successful federated model. - 3.
-Ensure your challenges are not siloed.
-Crowdsourcing challenges are designed to enable diverse groups to work together to source and build on ideas.
+Ensure your challenges are not running within silos.
+Virtual crowdsourcing challenges are designed to enable diverse groups to work together to source and build on ideas.
 Encourage challenge sponsors to broaden the scope of their invited audience to increase the chances of finding the best possible ideas. - 4.
 If you aren't already tracking idea implementation, it's time to start.
-Be a partner with your challenge sponsor, follow-up on actionable ideas being implemented, and measure impact. - 5.
-Take a hard look at your reporting activities.
-Make sure that you are reporting meaningful metrics and communicating them on a steady basis.
+Be a partner with your challenge sponsor, follow up on actionable ideas being worked on, and measure impact it'll help both you and them. - 5.
+Take a hard look at your reporting activities, making sure that you are reporting meaningful metrics to a senior audience on a steady basis.